martin-sicho/papyrus-scaffold-visualizer/README.md

 ## Credits

 This work is based on the code developed by Nadieh van Marrewijk and Yorick van Aalst during their internships at the Computational Drug Discovery Group, LACDR, Leiden University.
+We would also like to thank the authors of the [molplotly](https://github.com/wjm41/molplotly) package for its continued development and support.